nms-scribe/cosmopoeia/idea.md

 ### Analysis: Generate Religions

-TODO:
+TODO: I'm not sure I want to do this...

 ### Analysis: Define State Forms (Burgs and States)

-TODO:
+TODO: I'm not sure I need to do this...

 ### Analysis: Generate Provinces (Burgs and States)

-TODO:
+TODO: Probably...

 ### Analysis: Define Burg Features (Burgs and States)

-TODO:
+TODO: Maybe...

 ### Analysis: Draw States?

-TODO:
+TODO: Probably not...

 ### Analysis: Draw Borders?

-TODO:
+TODO: Probably not...

 ### Analysis: Draw State Labels (Burgs and States)

-TODO:
+TODO: Probably not...

 # Testing Commands: